dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 - **BlazingPizza.Shared**: Shared model types for the app.
 - **BlazingPizza.ComponentsLibrary**: A library of components and helper code to be used by the app in later sessions.

+The **BlazingPizza.Server** project should be set as the startup project.

 Run the app by hitting `Ctrl-F5`.
 Currently the app only contains a simple home page.

 ![image](https://user-images.githubusercontent.com/1874516/51783774-afcb7880-20f3-11e9-9c22-2f330380ff1e.png)